 May is just a hair’s breadth away, which means there’s a swath of movies to stream before they’re shuffled off of your favorite streaming service at the end of the month.
 Still deciding what to knock off your to-watch list this week?
 Don’t worry; we’ve pulled together our list of the best movies to stream by the end of April.

-From neo-noir thrillers like Mulholland Drive to classic action movies like Bloodsport and The Rock, there’s plenty of great entertainment to choose from.
+From horror thrillers like Bram Stoker’s Dracula to classic action movies like Bloodsport and The Rock, there’s plenty of great entertainment to choose from.

 Here are the 12 best movies you need to watch before they leave streaming at the end of April.